aakash0017/kind-oregano-c48e5/content/pages/index.md

   - type: features_section
     features:
       - title: What’s Inside
-        subtitle: How this book will teach you real world marketing
+        subtitle: How this Paper will help you in Bi-MOO
         content: |-
           - All you need to know about PPC
           - How to create a brand that sells